txemasv/mycharacters-apiserver/README.md

-# mycharacters-apiserver
+## Description
+**Spring/MongoDB Rest example**.

-Example REST App / Web Json feed create with Spring and MongoDb.
+Basic example to create an REST/ JSON App with Spring and MongoDb.